stat545ubc-2022/assignment-b3-hs235/README.md

 - **Interactive data table**
   Converted a static data table to an interactive one - enhancing the functionality.
 Users can conveniently sort columns as well as perform custom search via input box.
 - **Improved app layout**
-  Increased UI through navigation tabs for housing similar type of information together and a clearer user understanding, as well as an app theme for visual appeal.
+  Increased UI through navigation tabs for housing similar type of information per app page and a clearer user understanding, as well as an app theme for improved visual appeal.

 Assignment B3 specific features: